The moment a visitor enters your place of business, the start sizing up your organization and its people. Here is how to make great first impressions.

 What steps do you need to take to keep your company, its people, and its information secure?
 Should you require that guests wear visitor badges so they can easily be identified?
 Will visitors need to eSign a non-disclosure agreement or other legal document before you allow them to enter the property?
 Does your company want a watchllist of people who will not be allowed on the property, or to run a background check of everyone who checks in?

 As with any purchase your company makes, doing a cost/benefit analysis will help you determine what kind of system you can afford and what makes sense.
 Answer the earlier questions about security and efficiency to determine your wants and needs before analyzing the costs.
 Doing so will allow you to price compare the different systems that meet your needs.

 Comparing the costs of different systems is a complex task unique to every organization.
-First, there are the questions about the cost of the system.
+First, there are questions about the cost of the system.

 Then there is the question of the benefit to the organization.
 These can be more difficult to gauge, but important to explore and estimate.
 Ask these questions to determine if the benefits are worth what may amount to only a few dollars per day.

 Will you be running new analyses of the data collected by the system?
-Will those analyses offer insights that will boost your marketing efforts, help you maintain relationships or provide other tangible benefits?
+Will those analyses offer insights that will boost your marketing efforts, help you maintain relationships, or provide other tangible benefits?

 Improving your visitor management process is a small step your organization can take that has far-reaching ripple effects.
 These ripples positively touch nearly every aspect of your organization.
-It affects the productivity of your employees, the experiences of your visitors, and the the safety or your people and intellectual property.
+It affects the productivity of your employees, the experiences of your visitors, and the safety of your people and intellectual property.
 Ultimately, a streamlined visitor registration process impacts your bottom line and is essential to the image of your company.